vault-thirteen/Fast-CGI/ReadMe.md

-> <b>FastCGI</b> interface provides a cross-platform and cross-language interface for communication between totally different programming language.
+> <b>FastCGI</b> interface provides a cross-platform and cross-language interface for communication between totally different programming languages.
 For example, with the help of <b>FastCGI</b> it is possible to call a function of a PHP language from the code written in Go language, where Go is a compiled language and PHP is an interpreted language with no runtime "engine".